 One of these potential risks is the difficulty in getting proper aftercare upon returning from the medical trip.
-If complications occur, expensive care may be needed for remediation.
+Extensive care may be needed if complications occur, and medical providers have to get information from the surgeon(s) who performed the procedure.
 Aftercare coordination after a patient returns from a host country is one of the critical areas of concern for medical travelers.

 Medical aftercare should be factored into the treatment plan right from the start.
-The following are some of the key elements that medical travelers should first consider before embarking on their medical trip.
+The following are some of the important things that medical travelers should first consider before embarking on their medical trip.

 - Your own local doctor should be aware of any treatment or surgery that you will undergo.

 - You should make scheduled appointments before and after treatment.

 - Seek your doctor's advice on possible aftercare needs.

 - Ask if a companion is needed during aftercare.
 (If your procedure does, make arrangements ahead of time).